 A lack of capacity Will Contest arises when an interested person believes the testator wasn’t of sound mind when signing the Will.
-Though indicators of a person not having a sound mind, a person can be of sound mind while elderly, dying or diagnosed with dementia or Alzheimer’s.
-Other terms use for “Lack of Capacity” are “Lack of Testamentary Capacity” or “Mental Incapacity”
+A person can be of sound mind or not have a sound mind while elderly, dying, or diagnosed with dementia or Alzheimer’s.
+These conditions may indicate a person couldn’t sign a will, but their mere existence alone doesn’t prove incapacity.
+For the judge to rule the will invalid your Will Contest Lawyer must present evidence to the judge that the condition was so extensive the deceased didn’t have the appropriate capacity.
+Other terms use for “Lack of Capacity” are “Lack of Testamentary Capacity” or “Mental Incapacity.”

 A person lacks the capacity to sign a Will if he didn’t know who he was, who his family was, his assets or if he didn’t understand the effect of signing the Will on his assets or family.